Socially Vulnerable Survival Theory - Why the Right to Survival is Necessary -

 The illusion that effort pays off

-The reality is that the notion that effort pays off, that perseverance will somehow make things work out – this “grit theory” – only holds true in environments (networks) where one can demonstrate their abilities, and it is a privilege afforded to those with capability.
+The reality is that the notion that ‘effort pays off’ or ‘grit will get you through’ only holds true for those in environments (or with networks) where they can demonstrate their abilities – it is a privilege afforded to the capable.

 Furthermore, there is the question of whether most people can necessarily work within such favoured environments.